osenn15/DS202-Final-Project/README.md

 #### Questions to be addressed

-- How do health factors such as blood pressure, cholesterol levels, and BMI affect an individuals chances of getting diabetes?
+- How do health factors such as blood pressure and BMI affect an individuals chances of getting diabetes?
-- Is there a relationship between heart disease/attack or stroke and diabetes?
-Does this differ between men and women?
+- Does having diabetes put an individual at risk for having a stroke or heart disease/attack?
 - How do physical activity and diet (eating fruits and vegetables) affect the likelihood of getting diabetes?
 Is one significantly more influential than the other?